SoK: Data Minimization in Machine Learning: Analysis of DM-adjacent Techniques

-Language models acting as personal assistants interact with DM in two key ways: data they ingest, and personal data they share with other parties.
-Here, Retrieval-augmented generation (RAG) is a method for providing relevant context to a language model, originally designed for improving factuality of model responses \cite{gao2023retrieval}.
-However, RAG can also be applied in privacy-sensitive settings, by including personal information into the context of a model \cite{zeng2024good, nvidia_chat_with_rtx}.
-This can be used for a variety of threat models: protection against an LLM provider, protection against the output of the model leaking information, or protection against the model sharing unnecessary information with other parties.
+Language models acting as personal assistants is an emerging use case of machine learning, with many recent works pursuing different aspects of this setting.
+In particular, this is an example where DM decisions are made at inference time: what data does the agent ingest at each step, what data can it share with other parties~\cite{ghalebikesabi2024operationalizing, mireshghallah2023can} including other agents, and what data can it share publicly.
+While fully describing the ongoing developments on this topic is out of the scope of this work, one use case that particularly well exemplifies the interaction with DM is related to retrieval-augmented generation (RAG).
+RAG is a method for providing relevant context to a language model, originally designed for improving factuality of model responses \cite{gao2023retrieval}.
+However, RAG can also be applied in privacy-sensitive settings, by including personal information into the context of a model only when needed \cite{zeng2024good, nvidia_chat_with_rtx} (instead of during model training).
+This approach is used in a variety of threat models: protection against the LLM provider, protection against the output of the model leaking information, or protection against the model sharing unnecessary information with other parties, all of which can be seen from the perspective of DM.

-Language models that act as personal assistants may make privacy-conscious decisions about information to share with other parties, such as other language models or websites \cite{ghalebikesabi2024operationalizing, mireshghallah2023can}.
-Methods typically allow the model to reason about what user data to share for the purpose.

 \para{Relationship to DM} These methods all operate at inference time as vertical DM guarantees, limiting the information sent to or shared with the language model.
 As a result, they aim to protect against all inference-time adversaries.